linq2db/docs/source/articles/sql/Bulk-Copy.md

 ## Overview

 To leverage the complexity of work with this operation, `LINQ To DB` provides a `BulkCopy` method.
-There are several overrides of it, but all they do the same thing - take data and operation options, then perform inserts and return operation status.
+There are several overrides, but all they do the same thing - take data and operation options, then perform inserts and return operation status.
 How insert operations are performed internally depends on the provider support level and provided options.

 ```cs
 // DataConnectionExtensions.cs